hindu-comm/weblogs/manasataramgini/2015/12/2015-12-23_lutika-somakhyoe1b8a5-pravadae1b8a5.md

 as though he is monopolizing a large harem like tyrant Akbar.”
 Somakhya: “It appears that it has taken him some effort to get there.
-That sulking male in the distance appears to have been trashed by him and the former’s females have been attached to his harem.”
+That sulking male in the distance appears to have been trashed by him and the former’sfemales have been attached to hisharem.”
 Lootika: “That seems rather different the Steamer Ducks I saw while visiting dakṣiṇa-krauñca-dvīpa after graduating.
 There a male-female pair defends their territory against other such.
 But in the combat the